iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 {% hint style="warning" %}

-For security reason of the Secret Management Service, secret can't be updated
+For Secret Management Service security reasons, the app secret cannot be updated, use with cautious.
 {% endhint %}

 ### Check the secret exists in the SMS